makerdao/community/governance/polls/Base Rate Adjustment - June 1, 2020.md

    10: 2
    11: 4
 ---
-# Poll: Base Rate Adjustment - June 1, 2020
+# Poll: Base Rate Adjustment - June 8, 2020

 The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which presents a number of possible **Base Rate** options.
 Voters are now able to signal their support for a **Base Rate** within a range of -4% to 4%.

-This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs#governance)) will be active for three days beginning on Monday, June 1 at 4 PM UTC, the results of which may inform an Executive Vote which will go live on Friday, June 5, at 4 PM UTC.
+This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs#governance)) will be active for three days beginning on Monday, June 8 at 4 PM UTC, the results of which may inform an Executive Vote which will go live on Friday, June 12, at 4 PM UTC.

 ## Review

-The **Base Rate** was discussed in an online [discussion](https://forum.makerdao.com/t/2380) to inform your position before voting.
+The **Base Rate** was discussed in an online [discussion](https://forum.makerdao.com/t/2380), please review to inform your position before voting.

 ## Next Steps